20CS2023-FS24/20CS2023-FS24.github.io/_sources/programming-assignments/assignment-1/assignment-1.md

 ## GitHub Repository

-A GitHub repository has been created for this assignment.
+For your convenience, a GitHub repository has been created for this assignment.
 This repository contains the starter code and the unit tests for the assignment.
+This is a template repository, so you can create a new repository from this template and start working on the assignment.

-You can access the repository using the following link:
+Access the repository using the following link:

 [https://github.com/20CS2023-FS24/programming-assignment-1](https://github.com/20CS2023-FS24/programming-assignment-1)